Please fill out the form below and we will be in touch to arrange a visit.

 This continuity serves to embed the skills and qualities that make our pupils enthusiastic and effective learners.
 It also ensures that they develop strong and life-long friendships with their peers.
 New pupils to the School are given an especially warm welcome and they soon feel valued members of our community.

 Whilst we are academically selective, the pupils have a broad range of abilities and needs and thus we have a curriculum that becomes increasingly flexible as pupils develop their own strengths and aptitudes.
-The most academic will succeed at Silcoates – in 2017, one of our Sixth Form leavers went to Cambridge, four went to Durham and four went to medical school but all our pupils are given the opportunity to fulfil, or even exceed, their academic potential.
+The most academic will succeed at Silcoates – over the last three years, one of our Sixth Form leavers has gone to Cambridge, six have gone on to Durham and four to medical school.
+Our intention is for all our pupils to be given the opportunity to fulfil, or even exceed, their academic potential.

 Activities and Facilities